freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/foundational-c-sharp-with-microsoft-certification-exam/foundational-c-sharp-with-microsoft-certification-exam.md

 Pass this exam to earn your Foundational C# with Microsoft Certification.
 Please familiarize yourself with the following guidelines and click the start button when you are ready to begin:

-- You must complete the exam in a single session.
+- You must complete the entire exam in one session.
 - If you exit the exam at any point, it will result in the loss of your progress.
 - The exam will comprise of multiple-choice questions.
 - There is no time limit, but your time will be recorded.